meder411/Tangent-Images/experiments/shape_classification/README.md

 ## Attribution
 The code for this experiment is modified from [UGSCNN](https://github.com/maxjiang93/ugscnn/tree/master/experiments/exp2_modelnet40).
-Our modifications are primarily to the model itself and to the dataloader, so that we can evaluate tangent images.
+Our modifications are primarily to the model itself and the dataloader, so that we can evaluate tangent images.

 ## Dependencies